 Case, dials, and aesthetics of the Vacheron Constantin ref.57260

-Of course that does not mean it’s a thin watch, nor a light watch.
-Not the type of pocket watch that you actually wear as pocket watch.
-However that’s not the intention of creating such a masterpiece.
-The Patek Calibre 89 for instance weighs 1,100 grams, has a diameter of 88.2 mm and is 41 mm thick.
+Of course, that does not mean it’s a thin watch, nor a light watch.
+Not the type of pocket watch that you actually wear as a pocket watch.
+However, that’s not the intention of creating such a masterpiece.
+The Patek Calibre 89, for instance, weighs 1,100 grams, has a diameter of 88.2 mm and is 41 mm thick.
 With such specs you just know that it’s not going to fit into your vest pocket.

 The same goes for VC’s brilliant creation with 57 complications.
 Here are some of the basic specs of the Vacheron Constantin ref.57260:

 - Weight of the complete watch: 960 grams

 - Weight of the movement with dials and hands, but without the case: 597 grams

 - Size of case: 98 mm (diameter) by 50.55 mm (thickness)